Timeline of reactions to the 2020 Hong Kong national security law (May 2021): Sentencing of pan-democrats who convicted for illegal protest on National Day

 Sin Chung-kai, who was granted a suspended sentence, said outside the court that the sentence was "unprecedented in the history of Hong Kong," and described his feelings as -heavy.
 Their legal team is actively considering appeals against the commutation.
 Leung Kwok-hung's wife, Chan Po-ying, also believes that the sentence is very heavy.
 She pointed out that in the past, most of them were only fined, but now participating in demonstrations and assemblies not approved by the police will face years of imprisonment, worrying about the 'chilling effect' of future assemblies.
 In addition, Figo Chan said through social media that the Civil Human Rights Front would not be dissolved.
 Johannes Chan, professor of public law at the Faculty of Law of the University of Hong Kong, believes that participants have no way to control the behavior of others in the assembly, and they are worried about stifling the right to peaceful assembly.
 In the future, there will be heavy sentences for peaceful assemblies.

 14-year-old girl sentenced for unlawful assembly

 A 14-year-old girl participated in an unlawful assembly with other unknown persons in the public area of Prince Edward Road West and Water Canal, Nathan Road, Mong Kok from 24 to 25 September 2019.
 She was charged with the crime of unlawful assembly.
 After trial, he was found guilty and sentenced by Magistrate Creamy Chan to probation for 24 months in the West Kowloon Magistrates' Court.
 Chan emphasized that the defendant's situation in this case was special.
-The probation was not because the defendant was young, but because the defendant's father passed away 2 months before the incident, and the defendant suffered from depression.
+The probation was not because the defendant was young, but because the defendant's father died 2 months before the incident, and the defendant suffered from depression.
 The magistrate understands that young people with mental problems may aggravate their condition if they are sentenced to detention, and therefore follow the recommendations to impose a probation order.